-When you are running Windows 10 without activation, Windows 10 doesn’t let to personalize the operating system.
-In other words, you can’t change the desktop background, change accent color, change lock screen image, and access Start menu settings.
-In fact, most of the settings in the personalization section of Settings app are grayed out on unactivated copy of Windows 10.
+If you have not activated your Windows 10 installation, Windows 10 doesn’t let to personalize the operating system.
+In other words, you can’t change the desktop background, change the accent color, change lock screen image, and access Start menu settings.
+In fact, most of the settings in the personalization section of the Settings app are grayed out on an unactivated installation of Windows 10.

 The best way to access all personalization settings is to activate Windows 10 using a valid key or purchasing a new license.
-And if you’re having issues with activation, you can also contact the Microsoft support team using the built-in Contact Support app.
-Using the app, you can have a chat with support team and request a call back as well.
+And if you’re having issues with activation, you can always contact the Microsoft support team using the built-in Get Help app.
+Using the app, you can have a chat with the support team and request a call back as well.

 At times, when you’re unable to activate Windows 10 or when you are waiting for a solution from the Microsoft support to fix the Windows 10 activation issue, you might want to change the default desktop wallpaper to a picture that you like.

 If you’re wondering how to change the desktop wallpaper on an unactivated copy of Windows 10, you will be glad to know that there is a way to change the desktop background without activating Windows 10.
 And the good is that we are not using any third-party software or unsupported way to change the desktop background.

 Follow one of the two given below solutions to change Windows 10 desktop wallpaper without activation.
 Note that we here at IntoWindows in no way encourage our readers to run unlicensed version of Windows 10.